Working Hours for Staff:

 The "compacted" pathway, in which students would complete the content of 7th grade, 8th grade, and the High School Algebra I course in grades 7 (Compacted 7th Grade) and 8 (8th Grade Algebra I), it will enable them to reach Calculus or other college level courses by their senior year.
 This pathway is recommended to students who wish to enter college and career fields in the areas of STEM (Science, Technology, Engineering, and Math).

 The regular pathway in which students would complete the High School Algebra I course in grade 9, this pathway will lead to pre-calculus or FST in grade 12 thus to preparation for college and career readiness.
 It is recommended to students who wish to enter college and career fields related to Humanities, Social Sciences, or Arts.

 This course builds skills and concepts using incremental instruction, practice and review to ensure mastery of basic mathematical skills.
-It will prepare students for upper level algebra and geometry.
-The course will enhance students' understanding of ratios, proportional relationships, division of fractions, the notion of number to the system of rational numbers, which includes negative numbers.
-Students will write, interpret, and use expressions and equations.
-They will develop their understanding of statistical thinking.
+The course enhances students' understanding of ratios, proportional relationships, division of fractions, and the notion of number to the system of rational numbers, which includes negative numbers.
+Students write, interpret, and use expressions and equations.
+They also develop their understanding of statistical thinking.

 Prerequisites: Mathematics I